Dual name proposal

 See the timeline of decisions on the dual name proposal.

 What this means

-It means our place names could be officially recognised and better used - on maps, as a landmark and to celebrate who we are.
-Geographic names help us find where we are and where we want to be, whether on land or undersea, and are important for emergency services and maritime safety.
+It means our place names can be officially recognised and better used - on maps, as a landmark and to celebrate who we are.
+Geographic names help us find where we are and where we want to be, whether on land or sea, and are important for emergency services and maritime safety.
 Geographic names are also important landmarks of the history, culture and identity of our nation and the communities within it.

 More information on considering our place name

 Considering the name of our place [PDF, 1.5 MB]

 Media release - Consider a dual name for our bay